Chrissy-Morgan/PHP-Webshell-DeObfuscator/README.md

 Where hex is not formed correctly ie \xd please add a starting 0, otherwise the code will fail.

-The first part of the script will take the alphabet and will match it to the relevant number within the code.

-Thanks to @iamrasting for his help on this part.

 4. Enter the name of the webshell file in the

 ```python